rhel-labs/instruqt/selinux-policy/01-introduction/assignment.md

 - type: text
   contents: |
     ## History:
-    In this exercise, we are going to introduce you to Security Enhanced Linux, commonly known as SELinux.
+    In this workshop, we are going to introduce you to Security Enhanced Linux, commonly known as SELinux.

     SELinux is an implementation of the Flux Advanced Security Kernel (FLASK) system security architecture.
 FLASK implements a mandatory access control (MAC) architecture.
 Its goal is to provide an administratively-defined security policy that can control all subjects and objects on the system, basing decisions on all security-relevant information.
 FLASK security control is built on the concept of least privilege, in which, a process is given exactly the permissions it needs to perform its given task and no more.
-The Flask model allows an administrator to express a security policy in a naturally flowing manner like parts in a sentence.
+The FLASK model allows an administrator to express a security policy in a naturally flowing manner like parts in a sentence.
 The architecture uses type enforcement (TE) and role-based access control (RBAC) to provide fine-grained control that is transparent to users and applications.

     The SELinux project was created by the US National Security Agency (NSA) to integrate FLASK technology into the Linux kernel.
 To drive the technology further, the NSA research team needed to transfer the technology to a larger developer and user community.
 Integration was challenging and went through several iterations.
 The necessity for a modular approach to security in the kernel motivated the creation of the Linux Security Modules (LSM) framework.
-And, at the suggestion of Linus Torvalds, SELinux leveraged LSM its implementation.
+And, at the suggestion of Linus Torvalds, SELinux leveraged LSM in its implementation.
+SELinux uses the extended attributes of the file system (xattrs) to store security context information.
+The xattr namespace provides a useful separation for multiple security modules existing on the same system.
 SELinux code using LSM was integrated into the 2.6.x kernel.
-This kernel release provided the necessary full support for LSM and extended attributes (xattrs) in the ext3 file system.
-SELinux uses the xattrs to store security context information.
-The xattr namespace provides a useful separation for multiple security modules existing on the same system.
-Now SELinux is a standard feature of the Linux kernel.
+This kernel release provided the necessary full support for LSM and extended attributes in the ext3 file system to implement the model.
+Now, SELinux is a standard feature of the Linux kernel.

     Much of the work to get the kernel ready for the SElinux LSM, as well as subsequent SELinux development, has been a joint effort between the NSA, Red Hat, and the community of SELinux developers.
 For more on this history you can read the [NSA security policies report](https://media.defense.gov/2021/Jul/29/2002815730/-1/-1/0/FLEXIBLE-SUPPORT-FOR-SECURITY-POLICIES-INTO-LINUX-FEB2001-REPORT.PDF)